olebole/irafdoc/doc/ptools.pconvert.rst

   nearest integer		nint(x)		modulo			mod(x)
   </pre>
   <p>
-  If the append parameter is <tt>"yes"</tt> then the converted input text database is appended to the specified output table.
+  If the append parameter is <span style="font-family: monospace;">"yes"</span> then the converted input text database is appended to the specified output table.
 When appending to a table each of the output fields must already exist in the output table.
   </p>